cmudig/counterpoint/docs/_pages/02-marks-and-rendergroups.md

 ## Controlling Attribute Computation

-If you're working with large sets of marks or would like to use a computationally expensive function to compute attribute values, Canvas Animation allows you the flexibility to decide how and when attribute computation should be performed.
+If you're working with large sets of marks or would like to use a computationally expensive function to compute attribute values, Counterpoint allows you the flexibility to decide how and when attribute computation should be performed.
 Understanding when your value function will be run depends both on the options listed below and the behavior of the ticker instance you are using (see